Analemmatic sundial

 Analemmatic sundials are a type of horizontal sundial that has a vertical gnomon and hour markers positioned in an elliptical pattern.
 The gnomon is not fixed and must change position daily to accurately indicate time of day.
-Hence there are no hour lines on the dial and the time of day is read only on the ellipse.
-As with most sundials, analemmatic sundials mark solar time rather than clock time.
+The time of day is read by the position of the shadow on the ellipse.
+Like most sundials, analemmatic sundials mark solar time rather than clock time.